-Students' Use of Their Own Scholarly Work
+Student Use of Their Own Scholarly Work

 - During their studies with the Department of Public Health Sciences, students may find themselves writing for a second, third, or fourth time on the same topic; regardless, their writing is expected to reflect new approaches and insights into that topic to demonstrate their intellectual growth. - The Department of Public Health Sciences recognizes that there may be some overlap between the requirements, assignments, and inquiry for different courses.
 In general, students may use only small portions of documents as background or foundational material for additional development in a subsequent assignment or research project.
 Students may not merely copy and paste substantial sections from one paper to another.
-Any use of prior work is at the discretion of the instructor: students must receive prior approval from their instructor, who may request a copy of the previous work.
-Fair use laws must be respected for published documents. - When using their own scholarly work in subsequent research, students should cite themselves as a primary author and their previous coursework as unpublished papers, as shown in the APA publication manual.
+Any use of prior work is at the discretion of the instructor: Students must receive prior approval from their instructor, who may request a copy of the previous work.
+Fair use laws must be respected for published documents. - When using their own scholarly work in subsequent research, students should cite themselves as a primary author and their previous coursework as unpublished papers, as shown in the Publication Manual of the American Psychological Association (AKA: APA publication manual).